Hyle-org/devhub-hyle/docs/index.md

 [Hylé](https://hyle.eu/) is a lean blockchain that helps you build provable applications that are minimally, yet sufficiently, onchain.

+!!! note
-**Note:** This developer portal and the project itself are still evolving.
+    This developer portal and the project itself are still evolving.
 [Join us on Telegram](https://t.me/hyle_org) if you need assistance or wish to provide feedback.
 Issues and PRs on [this documentation's GitHub repository](https://github.com/Hyle-org/devhub-hyle) are also very welcome!

 ## Why Hylé?